khuedoan/homelab/external/README.md

 - Terraform Cloud: any other [Terraform backends](https://www.terraform.io/language/settings/backends)
 - Cloudflare Tunnel: you can build a small VPS in the cloud and route traffic via it using Wireguard and HAProxy.
-- Backblaze B2: any S3 compatible object storage, such as S3 Glacier, Minio...
+- S3 Glacier: any S3 compatible object storage, such as Backblaze B2, Minio...